thoughtbot/geocoding-on-rails/book/testing/unit_tests.md

 Finally, we make `GeocodingRequestStub` available to the entire test suite:

 ` spec/spec_helper.rb@cda4d0e:11,17

+Notice that `GeocodingRequestStub` takes the place of the `GeocoderStub` module discussed in the [Geocoding with an External Service](#geocoding-with-an-external-service) section.

 We test-drive development of `FakeGeocoder`, ensuring it allows for assignment (`FakeGeocoder.[]=(key, value)`) and retrieval exactly as we're using it